See: Complete Story and Character Guide

 Season 3 (2022)

 The final season brings the story to a conclusion.
 Baba Voss faces his greatest challenge yet — a new threat that endangers not just his family but the entire future of humanity.
-The season explores whether sight is a gift or a curse, and what it truly means to be human.
+The season explores whether sight is ultimately a force for good or destruction, and what it truly means to be human in a world where the very definition of humanity has changed.
 The series finale provides a definitive ending to Baba's journey, with his legacy secured and the fate of the twins determined.
+While the ending provides closure, the richness of the world suggests that See could have supported additional seasons exploring the long-term consequences of sight's return to humanity.

 Character Guide